jeet404/Request-Header-Parser-Microservice-freecodecamp/README.md

-# Request-Header-Parser-Microservice-freecodecamp
+# Request Header Parser Microservice

-Request Header Parser Microservice Build a full stack JavaScript app that is functionally similar to this: https://request-header-parser-microservice.freecodecamp.rocks/.
+This is the boilerplate for the Request Header Parser Microservice project.
+Instructions for building your project can be found at https://www.freecodecamp.org/learn/apis-and-microservices/apis-and-microservices-projects/request-header-parser-microservice